liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 ![lexicon default](../../../images/FormParts.jpg)

-1. Title.
-Required
+1. Title (Required)
-2. Description.
-Not required but very useful.
+2. Description (Not required but very useful).
 It should describe the form usage.
 3. Form Elements:
 	1. Text input.
-For more information visit [Text Input](./text_input.html).
+See [Text Input](./text_input.html) for more information.
 	2. Text input localizable.
-For more information visit [Text Input Localizable](./text_input_localizable.html).
+See [Text Input Localizable](./text_input_localizable.html) for more information.
 	3. Selector.
-For more information visit [Selectors](./selector.html).
+See [Selectors](./selector.html) for more information.
-	4. Radio.
-Visit [Checkbox, Radio and Toggle](./radio_check_toggle.html) for more information
+	4. Radio button.
+See [Checkbox, Radio Button, and Toggle](./radio_check_toggle.html) for more information
 	5. Checkbox.
-Visit [Checkbox, Radio and Toggle](./radio_check_toggle.html) for more information.
+See [Checkbox, Radio Button, and Toggle](./radio_check_toggle.html) for more information.
 4. Section.
-Sections are identified with primary text with font-size of 14px and always in capital letters.
+Sections are identified with a 14px size primary text that is always in uppercase letters.
 Some forms may require a full width underline for a better visual separation of content.
 This is usually used in configuration forms.
 5. Buttons.
-Visit Actions to understand the use of buttons in forms.
+Visit Actions to learn how buttons are used in forms.

 ### Layout
-Forms can be created in one single column or two columns.
-If your form is divided in several sections that are stacked consider not changing the internal layout between sections, it can affect the experience of filling the whole form.
+Forms can occupy one or two columns.
+If your form is divided into several sections that are stacked, it's best to keep the internal layout between sections.
+This can affect the experience of filling the whole form.
-When applying columns take into account that the reading direction is left-right,  and up-down, in each column.
-So expect your user to read first column one and then column two.
+When adding columns, remember that the reading direction for each column is left to right and top to bottom.
+The user reads column one first, then they read column two.

 #### One single form